MarianAlpha/MarianAlpha/README.md

 </p>

 ### Hi there 👋 I'm Mariana Paniagua
-> Machine Learning Engineer
+> Artificial Intelligent Engineer

 <div>
  <p>
-I am junior developer and junior data scientist
+I am Electronic Engineer with an emphasis on AI and one year of experience
 </p>
 </div>